Agaricus lilaceps: Description

-The gills of Agaricus lilaceps are free, close, moderately broad, and dingy-pink when young.
+The gills are free, close, moderately broad, and dingy-pink when young.
 However, when bruised, it turns reddish-brown slowly, and dark chocolate-brown at maturity.

-The stipe is 9–19 cm long, 3–5 cm thick, and equal to clavate.
+The stipe is 5–22 cm long, 3–6 cm thick, and equal to clavate.
 The core of the stem is stuffed, while the surface is dry and white with scattered fibrils at the apex.
 However, the base is a discoloring dingy brownish-red to ochraceous.
 Also, the stipe can be smooth to patchy fibrillose below.
 There is a partial white veil that is membranous, thick, and elastic.
 The upper surface is wrinkled, while the lower surface is more or less smooth, occasionally cracking and forming patches.
 Also, the lower surface sometimes yellows in age or when bruised, forming a superior, pendulous annulus at maturity.
 The stipe gradually becomes blackish from adhering spores.

 The spores are 5–6.5 by 4–5 μm, elliptical, and smooth.
 The spore print is dark-brown.

+Identification

+A. lilaceps can be distinguished from its relatives by its size, robust stature, reddening flesh, and the stipe which is often club-shaped.